 - 3×12 Wide Grip Pull-Ups (Weighted, if you can)

 - 3×12 T-Bar Rows OR 3×10 Barbell Rows

 - 3×15 Dumbbell OR Barbell Shrugs

-I decided to keep this routine down to its bare bones minimum for the most results.
+I decided to keep this routine down to its bare-bones minimum for the most results.

-If you want to get even more advanced, I would personally through in a pulldown variation after the wide grip pull-ups, to hit the Lats even more.
+If you want to get even more advanced, I would personally throw in a pulldown variation after the wide grip pull-ups, to hit the Lats even more.
 Or another row variation for added thickness.

 We’re not done yet.
 Now Let’s get into the specific tips and tricks to build up that V-taper.